drahovac/android-file-save/README.md

 # android-file-save
-Library for saving files to download folder.
+Android library for saving files to downloads and images folders.